mritunjaysharma394/vowpal-wiki/C#-Binding.md

 }
 ```

 The serializer follows an opt-in model, thus only properties annotated using \[Feature\](https://github.com/eisber/vowpal_wabbit/blob/master/cs/Serializer/Attributes/FeatureAttribute.cs) are transformed into vowpal wabbit features.
-The feature attribute supports the following properties:
+The \[Feature\](https://github.com/eisber/vowpal_wabbit/blob/master/cs/Serializer/Attributes/FeatureAttribute.cs) attribute supports the following properties:

 Property | Description | Default
 -------- | ----------- | -------
 FeatureGroup | it's the first character of the namespace in the string format | 0
-Namespace | concatenated with the FeatureGroup | hash() = 0
+Namespace | concatenated with the FeatureGroup | 0 = hash(Namespace)
-Name | name of the feature (e.g. 13, 24, 69 from the example above) | Property name
+Name | name of the feature (e.g. 13, 24, 69 from the example above) | property name
 Enumerize | if true, features will be converted to string and then hashed. e.g. VW line format: Age_15 (Enumerize=true), Age:15 (Enumerize=false) | false
 Order | feature serialization order.
 Useful for comparison with VW command line version | 0

-Furthermore the serializer will recursively traverse all properties of the supplied example type on the search for more \[Feature\] attributed properties (recursive data structures are not supported).
-Feature groups and namespaces are inherited from parent properties, but can be overridden.
-Finally all properties are flattened and put into the corresponding namespace.
+Furthermore the serializer will recursively traverse all properties of the supplied example type on the search for more \[Feature\](https://github.com/eisber/vowpal_wabbit/blob/master/cs/Serializer/Attributes/FeatureAttribute.cs) attributed properties (Note: recursive data structures are not supported).
+Feature groups and namespaces are inherited from parent properties and can be overridden.
+Finally all annotated properties are put into the corresponding namespaces.

 ```c#
 using VW.Serializer.Attributes;